AljoschaMeyer/varu64-rs/README.md

 The cost for the simplicity and canonicty of this format are a (somewhat) large number of unused byte strings.
 On the plus side, these can be used as extension points.

 Related work: This has been inspired by the issues in the [multiformats varint](https://github.com/multiformats/unsigned-varint) repository, in particular issues [#8](https://github.com/multiformats/unsigned-varint/issues/8) and [#12](https://github.com/multiformats/unsigned-varint/issues/12).

+## License

+The specification (this file) is licensed as [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/), the code in this repository is licensed under [AGPL-3.0](https://www.gnu.org/licenses/agpl-3.0.html)